-Above: US House Speaker Nancy Pelosi with employees during her visit to the Ship Repair business in San Francisc Product showcase for Speaker People The Speaker of the US House of Representatives, Nancy Pelosi, was briefed on a number of BAE Systems products and capabilities when she visited the San Francisco Ship Repair facility recently.
-Senior leaders from BAE Systems, Inc. presented Mrs Pelosi with an overview of the Company and its breadth of activities.
-Special focus was given to the Ship Repair business, BAE Systems' HybriDrive® hybrid electric propulsion system, which powers a number of San Francisco's municipal buses, and the Company's commitment to the FIRST (For Inspiration and Recognition of Science and Technology) Robotics organisation.
-Several members of BAE Systems, Inc.'s leadership team, including Dave Herr, President of Support Solutions, Bill Clifford, President of Ship Repair, Hugh Vanderspek, General Manager of San Francisco Ship Repair, Bob Fitch, Senior Vice-President of Government Relations, and John Miko, Vice-President of Government Relations, briefed Mrs Pelosi on the ship repair and maintenance work performed at the facility and discussed the vision and strategy for the Ship Repair business Dave Herr said: "I believe, we made a very positive with her impression on Speaker Pelosi during her visit.
+Above: US House Speaker Nancy Pelosi with employees during her visit to the Ship Repair business in San Francisco Product showcase for Speaker BAE Systems' HybriDrive® hybrid electric propulsion system, which powers a number of San Francisco's municipal buses, and the Company's commitment to the FIRST (For Inspiration and Recognition of Science and Technology) Robotics organisation.
+Several members of BAE Systems, Inc.'s leadership team, including Dave Herr, President of Support Solutions, Bill Clifford, President of Ship Repair, Hugh Vanderspek, General Manager of San Francisco Ship Repair, Bob Fitch, Senior Vice-President of Government Relations, and John Miko, Vice-President of Government Relations, briefed Mrs Pelosi on the ship repair and maintenance work performed at the facility and discussed the vision and strategy for the Ship Repair business with her Dave Herr said: "I believe, we made a very positive impression on Speaker Pelosi during her visit.